meeber/style-type-thing/README.md

 If an array literal, object literal, or parameter list exceeds the 80-character limit, then I move each item onto its own indented line.

-If a string exceeds the limit, then I concat it across multiple lines with the `+` placed at the start of each new line.
+If a string exceeds the limit, then I concat it across multiple lines.

 Valid formats: